What is acidic water?

 Staying ahead of water issues like this can save you thousands of dollars.
 We know that your plumbing is something that is used on a daily basis, let us help find you the easiest solution to your problem.

-If you want to check to see if you have acidic water or a low pH issue, or would like to have your water tested contaminants, contact a water treatment specialist here at Carroll Water.
+If you want to check to see if you have acidic water or a low pH issue, or would like to have your water tested for contaminants, request a free water test below or contact a water treatment specialist here at Carroll Water.

 Water-Related Diseases: Arsenicosis – World Health Organization